HausDAO/dao-app-starter-vite/README.md

-# DAOhaus: V3 Vite Starter
+# DAO App Starter Vite

 React Vite Starter for a DAO app scoped to a single DAO.